kumo2kumo/time_converter/README.md

 # Time Converter
-This is a script that calculates the time difference between two locations and displays it in local time:
+This is a script that calculates the time difference between two locations and displays it in local time on discord:

 The originals are Los Angeles and Tokyo.